YonatanKof/wwape-next/content/post/target-audience.md

 ### The Reverse Funnel

-When a product or service starts its usually addressing a narrow Target Audience.
+As a rule of thumbs When a product or service starts its usually addressing a narrow Target Audience.
 As it grows the Target Audience, usually becomes wider.

 We can actually see it in their brand – how they start unique and in time consolidate into something more homogeneous to address a wider Target Audience.
 This is just a visual aspect, but it happens company wide.